Business Entities: Pros and Cons

 Startup Capital

 Businesses require startup capital.
 For many small businesses, business owners use their own funds or get funding from family and friends.
-If a business needs to raise a lot of capital, that can best be achieved by forming a corporation.
+If a business needs to raise more capital, that can best be achieved by forming a corporation.
 S corporations, however, are limited to 100 shareholders, limiting its fund-raising potential.
 Partners and members of limited liability companies can also contribute capital, but they also have some control in the business.

 Business Losses in the Early Years

-If a business is expected to sustain losses in its 1st few years, as many do, then it is best to start as a sole proprietorship, partnership or some other pass-through entity, because losses can be deducted by the business owners from other income.
+If a business is expected to sustain losses in its 1st few years, as many do, then it is best to start as a sole proprietorship, partnership or some other pass-through entity because losses can be deducted by the business owners from other income.
 However, any losses sustained by a C corporation can only be deducted by the corporation — not by its owners.
-However, once a business becomes profitable, then a C corporation can be a better choice, since there are greater tax-free fringe benefits for the employee-owners of the C corporation than for other business entities.
+However, once a business becomes profitable, then a C corporation can be a better choice since there are greater tax-free fringe benefits for the employee-owners of the C corporation than for other business entities.
 Consequently, many businesses start as an S corporation, which allows losses from the start-up phase to pass through to its owners, then the owners can change to a C corporation once the business shows steady profits.

 Fringe Benefits

-C corporations can offer the most fringe benefits that are tax-free, including group term life insurance up to $50,000, health insurance coverage, medical reimbursement plans, up to $5250 worth of educational assistance annually, $5000 worth of dependent care assistance, adoption assistance and more.
 However, to maintain preferential tax treatment, the corporation must offer it to employees who are also not owners.
-Another important consideration is whether the business can actually afford the fringe benefits, since the business does have to pay for them, even if they are tax-free.
+Another important consideration is whether the business can actually afford the fringe benefits since the business must pay for them even if they are tax-free.

 Ownership